myquest79/budget/README.md

 Phase I
 =======
-1. Get a general ledger up and running.
+1. Get a REST services API for a simple general ledger up and running.
 2. Database has 1 table (general_ledger) with 6 columns (account, date, description, debit, credit, balance).
 Down the road, there can be a separate table for each account so that it can scale better.
 Also, may consider looking into a nosql solution such as mongodb.
 3. Record and retrieve entries to and from a general ledger as a proof of concept.
 4. Get account balances